Princess Margarita of Greece and Denmark: The Balkan Wars and the First World War

 Between 1912 and 1913, Greece engaged in the Balkan Wars, which put the country in opposition to the Ottoman Empire and to Bulgaria.
 Called to join the army again, Prince Andrew served under Crown Prince Constantine while Princess Alice worked as a nurse for wounded soldiers.
 Too young to follow their parents, Margarita and her sisters spent the duration of the conflict in Athens, with the exception of a brief stay in Thessaloniki in December 1912.
 Greece came out of the Balkan Wars with an expanded territory, but the conflict also led to the demise of George I, who was assassinated in March 1913.
 The death of the King of the Hellenes caused significant changes in the life of Margarita and her relatives.
 In his will, the sovereign bequeathed the Corfiote palace of Mon Repos to Andrew.
 After years of living in close proximity to the monarch, in the palaces of Athens and Tatoi, Andrew and his family therefore finally had their own residence.

 When peace returned, Andrew, Alice and their daughters left Greece in August 1913.
 After a visit to Germany, they stayed in the United Kingdom, with Margarita's maternal grandparents.
 For little princesses, this trip was an opportunity to visit St Paul's Cathedral and London Zoo with their parents.
 Returning to Greece on 17 November 1913, the family was then retained in the country by Alice's fourth pregnancy and, above all, by the outbreak of the First World War.
 With Greece having proclaimed its neutrality, this new conflict initially hardly affected Margarita and her relatives.
 She and her sisters thus spent the summer of 1914 in Corfu, where they enjoyed the sun and the sea for four months.

 Things changed as war creeped into the life of the country's people.
 Stationed in Thessaloniki with his garrison, Andrew was thus confronted with the occupation of the city by the Allies in October 1915.
 Shortly after, in December, the routed Serbian army found refuge in Corfu, leading Alice and her daughters to abandon Mon Repos for the capital.
 Over the months, the amount of threats against members of the royal dynasty increased.
-In July 1916, an arson attacked the domain of Tatoi, while the king was there with his wife and several of their children.
+In July 1916, an arsonist attacked the domain of Tatoi, while the king was there with his wife and several of their children.
 In addition, on 1 December, the French navy bombarded the royal palace in Athens, forcing Margarita and her sisters to take refuge in the cellars with their mother.